Lufthansa cancels 1700 flights due to Monday's union strike

 The union said the offer put forward by Lufthansa on Wednesday was “scandalous.”

-As with previous strikes, Lufthansa cancelled mainly short-haul flights in order to keep more profitable long-haul flights in the air.
+As with previous strikes, Lufthansa canceled mainly short-haul flights in order to keep more profitable long-haul flights in the air.

-Lufthansa has estimated the strike will cost it tens of millions of euros and has described the labour action “absurd” and “out of proportion”, given the early stage of negotiations.
+Lufthansa has estimated the strike will cost it tens of millions of euros and has described the labor action “absurd” and “out of proportion”, given the early stage of negotiations.

 “Despite an offer being made by Lufthansa in the last round of negotiations, despite constructive talks and further dates for more talks, Verdi is once again holding our customers hostage in this pay dispute,” said Stefan Lauer on Friday.